marcbria/docker4ojs/README.md

 # Tags

 * **latest:** Last OJS version from pkp's github (master branch).
 * **version:** Build an specific branch.
-You need to specify -e param with the pkp's specific branch name.
+You need to specify -e param in the docker-compose file with the pkp's specific branch name.